argoproj/argo-cd/docs/user-guide/config-management-plugins.md

 # Plugins

 Argo CD allows integrating more config management tools using config management plugins.

+## Configure plugins via Argo CD configmap
 Following changes are required to configure new plugin:

 * Make sure required binaries are available in `argocd-repo-server` pod.
 The binaries can be added via volume mounts or using custom image (see [custom_tools](../operator-manual/custom_tools.md)).
 * Register a new plugin in `argocd-cm` ConfigMap: